• Skip to main content

 Front Compartments

-On the front of the bad are three compartments.
+On the front of the bag are three compartments.
 The lower compartment has a polymer, almost like a rugged rubber, coating on the outside to protect against wear and provide a degree of water resistance.

 Inside the lower compartment, there are several pouches that can hold notepads, pens or other administrative gear.
 During my testing, I stored first aid gear in this area: a SOF-T tourniquet, an Israeli compression bandage, QuikClot Combat Gauze and additional supplies.

 Also inside the lower compartment is a zippered compartment.
 This compartment is not waterproof, but it does have a reinforced, clear polymer panel.
-That zippered section also has the polymer-coated exterior, so I would expect the two to work together to offer reasonable water resistance.
+That zippered section also has a polymer-coated exterior, so I would expect the two to work together to offer reasonable water resistance.

 The upper zippered compartment is relatively small: sized about right for a cell phone and wallet.
 It uses a weather-resistant zipper.

-Above the upper zippered compartment is a third compartment that might escape your notice on first glance.
+Above the upper zippered compartment is a third compartment that might escape your notice at first glance.
 It is an ample storage area with a mouth that rolls up and is help closed by side-release buckles.
 The compartment is lined with a polyester-type product.
 This compartment works much like some of the dry bags I’ve used in the past.

 Top and Waist Compartments